victoria line, tube map app adventure

 Walthamstow Central: First Stop

-Walthamstow Central: First on my list was Orford Road in Walthamstow Village which is a pretty conservation area in E17.
-Here you will find independent eateries including The Village Bakery, Deli Café, La Ruga, Orford Saloon Tapas Bar, Eat 17, The Village Café and cheese specialists Forth and Rind.
-With pub grub, the London Sausage Company and with the Spa supermarket selling freshly baked bread and pizzas made by Eat 17, this is a little slice of foodie heaven.
-You can also browse around the Here on Earth design shop and Finamore antiques.
-Continue up this street where you will find timber houses on Church Lane, St Mary’s Church which dates back to the 12th century and the Walthamstow Almshouses from the 16th and 17th centuries.
+Walthamstow Central: On my list was Orford Road in Walthamstow Village, a pretty conservation area in E17.
+You will find independent eateries.
+With pub grub, the London Sausage Company and the Spa supermarket selling freshly baked bread and pizzas made by Eat 17, this is a little slice of foodie heaven.
+You can also browse the Here on Earth design shop and Finamore Antiques.
+Continue up this street, where you will find timber houses on Church Lane, St Mary’s Church, which dates back to the 12th century and the Walthamstow Almshouses from the 16th and 17th centuries.

 tube map app, orford road